-There is a reason I left Speak for last.
-Once you’ve delved deep into who you really are and discovered what truth is imperative to you, the place where many people get stuck is in expressing this.
+Once you’ve delved deep into who you really are and discovered what truth is imperative to you, the place where many people get stuck is in expressing it.
 Once you speak, you put yourself and your truth out there.
 This can be metaphorically speaking, too—anything from the silent sit-ins of the Civil Rights movement to Prada’s militant 2018 spring collection.
-The point is, others can see it, hear it, and—this is the toughest—respond to it.
+The point is, others can see it, hear it, and—this is the toughest—respond (or react) to it.

 Allowing your truth to be heard is arguably the hardest part.

 On a road trip recently, my fiancé and I were discussing the most recent sexual harassment allegations in the news and I was struggling with a newspaper article I was writing about the topic in my own local community.
 It made me genuinely sad that neither of us could ever truly know what the other one experienced, and I was even more disheartened by the fact that I do not have a clear solution to this issue that is rocking not just the global news but my own neighborhood.

 Then we stopped so I could run into a gas station for the restroom and my fiancé stayed in the car.